karltunmoreno/Portfolio-Node-Generator/README.md

 # Portfolio-Node-Generator

-NOTE :: If anyone ever wants to look at the application, they'll have to clone it to their own local machine and run it from there, so it's really important you create a solid README.md file with instructions and explanations for how to use this application.Also must use Node.js commands to run.
+NOTE :: (LENANTINO) If anyone ever wants to look at the application, they'll have to clone it to their own local machine and run it from there, so it's really important you create a solid README.md file with instructions and explanations for how to use this application.Also must use Node.js commands to run.
 Use documentaion:     https://nodejs.org/en/

 1. npm init